Jatie1/osu-beatmap-downloader/README.md

 osu!
 Beatmap Downloader
 =====

-Beatmap downloader coded in Java for the rhythm game osu!.
+Beatmap downloader programmed in Java for the rhythm game osu!.

-Created as a fun personal project, don't expect quality code.
+Created as a personal project to improve my coding skills, don't expect quality code.

 ## Running